Transformational Breathwork: Generic Term Used By Many For Decades for Using Breathing For Personal and Spiritual Transformation.

 Our list of recommended Transformational Breathworkers; there may be many others.

-Those we know are highly skilled and responsible and teaching somewhat close to what we recommend even thought they have not attended our school: Tom Goode, in Colorado
+Those we know are highly skilled and responsible and teaching somewhat close to what we recommend even though they have not attended our school: Tom Goode, in Colorado